hunterloftis/itemize/readme.md

 ### .all()

-Returns an Array of Strings, all of the previously traversed items
+Returns an Array of Strings, all of the previously traversed items.

 ```js
 console.log('all items:', items.all())